MilazzoneDev/PortfolioProjects/TheLoveBug/--Read_Me--.txt

 	-pheromones (flow fields)
 		-both the girls (pink circles) and bugs (black circles) leave behind a field (found in character.update && girls/bugs.leavePheromones)
-		-boys follow it in their calcSteeringForce (overriden in Boys)
+		-boys follow it in their calcSteeringForce (overridden in Boys)

 	-wander
 		-everything wanders (unless they are following a pheromone trail)